- Media Training

 As a Senior Advisor at Navigator, Brian understands the challenges that organizations are facing in this age of innovation and disruption.
 Brian helps leaders navigate complex issues at the intersection of government, politics, business, law, social justice, media, and sustainability.

-Brian is the CEO of the Canadian Centre for the Purpose of the Corporation, a ground-breaking initiative to help Canadian businesses and organizations as they work to redefine and strengthen both the scope of their purpose and the contributions they make more broadly to society.
+Brian is an Expert Panelist of the Canadian Centre for the Purpose of the Corporation, a ground-breaking initiative to help Canadian businesses and organizations as they work to redefine and strengthen both the scope of their purpose and the contributions they make more broadly to society.

 Moreover, Brian is a Special Advisor on Innovation, Cybersecurity, and Law to the President of Ryerson University and an Entrepreneur in Residence for the DMZ incubator.